Peasants' Revolt: Overview

 The final trigger for the revolt was the intervention of a royal official, John Bampton, in Essex on 30 May 1381.
 His attempts to collect unpaid poll taxes in Brentwood ended in a violent confrontation, which rapidly spread across the southeast of the country.
 A wide spectrum of rural society, including many local artisans and village officials, rose up in protest, burning court records and opening the local prisons.
 The rebels sought a reduction in taxation, an end to serfdom, and the removal of King Richard II's senior officials and law courts.

 Inspired by the sermons of the radical cleric John Ball and led by Wat Tyler, a contingent of Kentish rebels advanced on London.
 They were met at Blackheath by representatives of the royal government, aldermen John Horn, Adam Karlille and John Frosh, who unsuccessfully attempted to persuade them to return home.
 King Richard, then aged 14, retreated to the safety of the Tower of London, but most of the royal forces were abroad or in northern England.
 On 13 June, the rebels entered London and, joined by many local townsfolk, attacked the prisons, destroyed the Savoy Palace, set fire to law books and buildings in the Temple, and killed anyone associated with the royal government.
 The following day, Richard met the rebels at Mile End and agreed to most of their demands, including the abolition of serfdom.
-Meanwhile, rebels entered the Tower of London, killing Simon Sudbury, Lord Chancellor, and Robert Hales, Lord High Treasurer, whom they found inside.
+Meanwhile, rebels entered the Tower of London, killing Lord Chancellor Simon Sudbury and Lord High Treasurer Robert Hales, whom they found inside.

 On 15 June, Richard left the city to meet Tyler and the rebels at Smithfield.
 Violence broke out, and Richard's party killed Tyler.
 Richard defused the tense situation long enough for London's mayor, William Walworth, to gather a militia from the city and disperse the rebel forces.
 Richard immediately began to re-establish order in London and rescinded his previous grants to the rebels.
 The revolt had also spread into East Anglia, where the University of Cambridge was attacked and many royal officials were killed.
 Unrest continued until the intervention of Henry Despenser, who defeated a rebel army at the Battle of North Walsham on 25 or 26 June.
 Troubles extended north to York, Beverley, and Scarborough, and as far west as Bridgwater in Somerset.
 Richard mobilised 4,000 soldiers to restore order.
 Most of the rebel leaders were tracked down and executed; by November, at least 1,500 rebels had been killed.